Danyylka/duality-game-of-chains/README.md

 - SHA256: `4bb82a71d22f71e1bf5ffebc28e28f1986243418846663a2c16c1a5a60757d70`
 - Validators must replace their `config/genesis.json` file with this one before running the binary.

-The genesis file with was generated using the following settings:
+The genesis file was generated using the following settings:

 * Chain ID: `duality`
 * Denom: `stake`